-1 Presentation Materials
+Presentation Materials

 Request presentation materials from the speaker a few days in advance.
-These materials can be sent to the CART reporter prior to the event.
+Send these materials to the CART reporter prior to the event.
 This provides the reporter with advance notice of specialized vocabulary and names to be used in a presentation.